| ORIGINAL

 so that fairies may run and prance.

-In the garden, they spread pixie dust all over the leaves.
+In the garden, they spread pixie dust all

 When the moon hits the garden just right,